caseywatts/caseywatts.github.io/_posts/2018-12-16-debugging-your-brain-2.md

 Cognitive Behavioral Therapy (CBT) is a specific and common form of “talk therapy”.
 CBT is effective for depression, anxiety, general stress from work, and much more!

-Its core idea is that certain thought patterns contribute to emotional distress and behavioral issues.
+The core idea is that certain thought patterns contribute to emotional distress and behavioral issues.
 These “cognitive distortions” offer an inaccurate view of the world and/or yourself, and they can be changed and improved with practice and effort.
 The term “cognitive distortions” is usually used interchangeably with “maladaptive thought patterns” and “maladaptive cognitions”.

-The full list of mental problems CBT can help with is quite long - more than fifteen! [source: Hofmann, 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3584580/).
+The full list of mental problems CBT can help with is quite long - more than fifteen!
+Here's one source that lists a bunch of them: [Hofmann, 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3584580/).
 I’m not suggesting CBT is necessarily the best or only therapy for every single one of these mental problems.
 It is, however, one of the top most frequently used techniques, and it’s often very effective.

-### Therapy?
-Training!

 You may be wondering “Do I need to have a mental illness for CBT to help me?”
 Nope!
 The use of the word “therapy” might lead you to believe that CBT only helps if you have a mental illness, but really it’s useful for anybody.

+### Therapy?
+Training!
 I think of CBT more like “brain training”.
 To reduce its association with therapy, I like to replace the word “therapy” with the word “training”.
-“Cognitive Behavioral Training” is a more approachable title for many people I’ve talked to.
-I’m glad the stigma around the word therapy seems to be reducing, but it does still carry stigma.
-Mental illness or not, it's certainly helpful to understand how to process your thoughts and feelings better.
+A lot of people I know like calling it “Cognitive Behavioral Training” because they find it more approachable.
+I’m glad the stigma around the word therapy seems to be reducing over time, but the stigma is certainly still around.
+Mental illness or not, it's definitely helpful to understand how to process your thoughts and feelings better.

 If you are at all unsure whether you would benefit from (“need”) actual therapy, I recommend you see someone to be screened.
 Please don’t treat this book as therapy — this is not a suitable replacement for the real thing.

 ### More about CBT

 This book applies “systems thinking” (like the IPO model) to Cognitive Behavioral Therapy.
-I recommend reading this book first, and if you’re interested you can read more about CBT in more depth afterwards.
-I suggest reading “Feeling Good” by David Burns after reading this one.
+If you’re interested in digging deeper into CBT after reading this book, I suggest the book “Feeling Good” by David Burns.
 In one study, “Feeling Good” was the most commonly prescribed reading assignment from therapists doing CBT with their patients.
-In another study, it was found that it may be as effective as actual therapy for some people.
+In another study, it was found to be as effective as actual therapy for some people.

 ### Positive Outcomes

-In my mind, there are two tangible positive outcomes from processing an experience — learning something, and reducing involuntary and unwelcome thoughts (called “intrusive thoughts”).
+In my mind, there are two tangible positive outcomes from processing experiences: learning, and reducing involuntary and unwelcome thoughts (“intrusive thoughts”).

 If you can learn something from a situation, that might help you in a future similar situation.
 By “learn” I mean either something specific like “always make sure you have your keys when you leave the house”, or something abstract like “try slowing down and be more careful”.

-If you’re experiencing intrusive thoughts and you’d like fewer, that could help too.
-Imagine having a job interview.
+Processing can also help reduce intrusive thoughts.
+Imagine a job interview.
 After the interview you’re not sure how it went, and you think about it a lot.
 You play back what everyone said and did, thinking about what you could have done differently.
 This is probably some amount helpful, and some amount unhelpful.
 If these thoughts continue happening to you at inappropriate times, you might consider them “intrusive thoughts”.

 How can you put unwanted thoughts to rest?
-For a particular experience, try to find value in it and learn something.
+For a particular experience, try to find value in it by learning something.
 If you’re not sure there’s anything further you can learn from it, it may help to try accepting it [Wells 2014](https://www.ncbi.nlm.nih.gov/pubmed/25243365).
 Finding value or finding acceptance can help reduce the frequency of the intrusive thoughts.
-PROCESS IT We’ll go through more of how to process this soon.

 In software terms, intrusive thoughts are a bit like metrics and alerting.
 The subconscious mind sets up these alerts for itself.
-It decides what experiences are worth prioritizing thinking about and processing.
-Addressing the root of the issue can often make it so the alert isn’t fired off as often, or at all.
+It decides that some experiences are important to process, and alerts you of those until they are fully processed.
+Addressing the root issue can often make it so the alert isn’t fired off as often, or at all.

 ## Hitting Your Debugger